A few rules and tips for a good neighbourhood:

 - Sign up at FragNebenan.
 This page is similar to Facebook – but only for your neighbourhood.

 - Go to the nearest centre of the Austrian Integration Fund (ÖIF) and sign up for an integration workshop on the topic of “Environment and Neighbourhood”.

 - If you live in Vienna, sign up to an information event of MA17 on the topic of “Living Together”.

 Do you have problems with your neighbours?

-- Knock on your neighbour’s door and talk about your problem with him in a friendly way.
+- Knock on your neighbours’ door and talk about your problem with them in a friendly way.
 Most problems can be solved that way.